PatrickDLeduc/plotly-visualizations/README.md

 # plotly-visualizations
-A repo with all my visualizations using plotly
+A repo with all my visualizations using plotly.